wordofwarning/wordofwarning.org/current/2016-emergency/12-2/index.md

 Elena is a performance maker based in London.
 Since 2010 she has developed a rigorous body-based practice at the interface between live art and performance.
 For over ten years she has also been working as a performance artist teaching and performing for different artistic directors, and in various educational and community settings.
 Her work has been seen both nationally and internationally in venues such as The NoN Festival of Contemporary Art, Trento, Italy (2015), City of Women Performance Festival, Ljubljana (2015), Dance Base, Edinburgh (2013); the National Theatre Studio, SPILL 2013.

 **Jamil E-R Keating | *Asteroid RK1***
 An allegorical installation-performance about outer-space and our inner-city streets.
 Asteroids and addictions.
 Meteorites and human rights.
 Comets in the night sky and care in the city.
+Developed as a Divergency micro-commission with support from [hÅb](/hab) + <a href="http://stunlive.com" target="_blank">STUN</a> (Sustained Theatre Up North).

 Jamil is an emerging theatre-maker, writer and performer. *Asteroid RK1* is his fourth piece of work, the fourth step in an artistic journey of trying to find the balance between being overwhelmed by a perverse enthusiasm for the absurdity of life, and trying to say something of substance about it… simply.
 To date: he has made small pieces for Hazard (as Tracey Lumpkin) and Emergency; received a [Works Ahead](/archive/2015-worksahead/keating) commission from hÅb + Contact; collaborated as dramaturg on a performance at The Royal Exchange; assistant directed for Contact; curated performances at Manchester Art Gallery; been an emerging artist in residence at the Whitworth.

 **Jen Morgan | *Get In My Bed***